 When BMA is used to combine all four candidate ST/nonstationary models for each candidate covariate, the ensemble median projected 100-year return level in 2065 increases by between 4 and 23 cm, depending on the covariate used (Figure 2).
 Interestingly, the use of BMA with a global mean temperature or sea level covariate widens the uncertainty range relative to the stationary model (Figure 2b, c), whereas the BMA-weighted ensembles using time or NAO index as a covariate tightens the uncertainty range.
 This is likely attributable to the larger signal in sea level or temperature projections, relative to time or NAO index.
 By considering nonstationarity in the PP/GPD shape parameter, model NS3 consistently displays the widest uncertainty range for 100-year return level, and a lower posterior median than a stationary model.
 This indicates the large uncertainty associated with the GPD shape parameter.

 Figure 2.
 Empirical probability density functions for the 100-year storm surge return level level (meters) at Norfolk, Virginia, as estimated using one of the four candidate model structures and using the Bayesian model averaging ensemble.
 Shown are nonstationary models where the statistical model parameters covary with (a) time, (b) global mean surface temperature, (c) global mean sea level and (d) winter mean NAO index.
-The bar plots provide the 90% credible range (lightest shading), the interquartile range (moderate shading) and the ensemble medians (dark vertical line).
+The bar plots provide the 5-95% credible range (lightest shading), the interquartile range (moderate shading) and the ensemble medians (dark vertical line), for both the stationary model (green) and Bayesian model averaging ensemble (gray).

 3.3 Integrating time series information and across model structures